This report provides insight into tax issues that need to be considered when mergers and acquisitions (M&A) are contemplated in Japan.

 When the shareholders receive shares in the transferee company only, or shares in the parent company of the transferee company (in triangular reorganizations) only, capital gains/losses from the transfer of the shares are deferred in principle.
 In the case of a merger or split-off, where the reorganization is non-tax-qualified, the shareholders of the transferor company recognize a deemed receipt of dividends.

 Hybrid instruments are deemed to be either shares, which are treated as equity, or debt, which is subject to the accrual rules.
-The following is a list of the major types of instruments and their treatment for tax purposes:
+The major types of instruments and their treatment for tax purposes are as follows:

 Earn-out arrangements that defer part of the consideration and link its payment to the performance of the acquired business are not uncommon in acquisitions.
 Generally, the seller recognizes gains as they are realized, but the tax treatment of such a deferred settlement varies case-by-case, and each case should be analyzed on its facts.